 I wasn't originally planning on the basil, but I passed a display of fresh bunches at the store and I couldn't resist a little off-season treat.
-It ended up adding the perfect note of brightness to the dish — and made me eager for this in-between weather to get a move on into summer.
+It ended up adding the perfect note of brightness to the dish.

 This tomatoey pasta dish has comfort food written all over it.
 After retesting the recipe, I made a few adjustments to not only make it a little more wholesome but also make it extra easy to whip on a busy weeknight.
 I nixed the heavy cream originally called for in the recipe, as it was cozy enough without it, and I lowered the amount of prosciutto, using it as a crispy, salty garnish rather than stirring it in, uncooked, into the pasta, which previous commenters noted got lost in the dish.
 I also gave the option of using a bag of frozen cauliflower instead of chopping up a head for the sake of making things extra convenient.